Some women lose an excessive amount of blood during their period.

 In some cases, the cause of heavy periods can't be identified.
-However, there are a number of conditions and some treatments that can cause heavy menstrual bleeding.
+But there are a number of conditions and some treatments that can cause heavy menstrual bleeding.

 Conditions that can cause heavy bleeding include:

-- polycystic ovary syndrome (PCOS) - a common condition that affects how the ovaries work; it causes irregular periods and when periods return they can be heavy
+- polycystic ovary syndrome (PCOS) - a common condition that affects how the ovaries work; it causes irregular periods, and periods can be heavy when they start again

 - pelvic inflammatory disease (PID) - an infection in the upper genital tract (the womb, fallopian tubes or ovaries) that can cause pelvic or abdominal pain and bleeding after sex or between periods